pagkly/Zed/Investopedia3/Trust Property Definition.md

 ## Types of Trusts

 There are several different types of trusts individuals can establish.
-But they typically fall under two categories, which are [revocable trusts](https://www.investopedia.com/terms/r/revocabletrust.asp) and [irrevocable trusts](https://www.investopedia.com/terms/i/irrevocabletrust.asp).
+But they typically fall under two categories, which are [[revocable trusts]](https://www.investopedia.com/terms/r/revocabletrust.asp) and [[irrevocable trusts]](https://www.investopedia.com/terms/i/irrevocabletrust.asp).

 ### Revocable Trust